FairwindsOps/polaris/docs-md/checks/reliability.md

 # Reliability

-Polaris supports a number of checks related to keeping workloads running in a reliabile and consistent manner.
+These checks help to make sure your workloads are always available, and are running the correct image.

 key | default | description
 ----|---------|------------